 You do not need water to practice casting.
 A local park will do nicely, if you have not got a river or lake handy.

 Tie a few strands of wool onto the end of the leader – it helps to see where the ‘fly’ is going, and mimic the way a fly feels on the end of the leader.

 To mimic the weight of weighted nymphs, clip some split shot onto the leader.
 Start very light and work up gradually.

 Take a plate with you to use as a target as you move about.
-I used to start short and when I could get the fly within about 10cm circumference 4 casts out of 5, I would move back three paces, and so on.
+I start short and when I get the fly within about 10cm circumference 4 casts out of 5, I would move back three paces, and so on.
 Try casting into, with and across any wind or breeze, moving in a circle around the plate.

 I still practice regularly, especially if I have got a new rod or fly-line, or am going to be doing some distance casting, say salt water fly-fishing.